alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 We need a `conf.yml` file in the same directory, this:

-1. Indicates which to add JAR into the packing directory,
+1. Indicates that we want to add the JAR as part of the Docker image,
-2. States the ports to expose on the host,
+2. States the ports it should expose on the host,
 4. A health check URL we can use to smoke test the container,
-5. Finally a tag for the container so we can easily identify it:
+5. Finally, a tag for the container so we can easily identify it:

 ~~~yml
 packaging: